gansel51/gansel51.github.io/README.md

-# Quick website
+# Griffin's Personal Website

-GitHub pages site with links to my LinkedIn, Resume, GitHub, and to email me.
+This site holds links to my LinkedIn, Resume, GitHub, and to email me.
+Modifications should be done in the html page in the root of the repository.